 Queen-mother Athaliah has a handful of screws loose.
 When her son is assassinated by Jehu, she kills all the royal offspring, which would either be her nephews or her grandchildren or both, and rules the land herself (2 Kings 11:1-3).
 When seven year old Joash, the sole survivor, shows up six years later and his adjutants claim his throne, Athaliah is subsequently murdered (2 Kings 11:16).

 This lady's name is spelled עתליה (Athaliah) in 2 Chronicles but in 2 Kings it is written as עתליהו (Athaliahu), which is essentially the same name.

 🔼Etymology and meaning of the name Athaliah

 The name Athaliah consists of two elements.
 The final part of the name is the appellative יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.

-Alfred Jones' Dictionary of Old Testament Proper Names goes with an Arabic root meaning to handle violently, and reads Taken Away Of The Lord.
-BDB Theological Dictionary doesn't offer a translation of the name Athaliah but proposes roots in an Assyrian verb that means to grow great, and a related adjective that means great, exalted.
+Alfred Jones' Dictionary of Old Testament Proper Names goes with the Arabic root meaning to handle violently, and reads Taken Away Of The Lord.
+BDB Theological Dictionary doesn't offer a translation of the name Athaliah but points it toward the Assyrian verb that means to grow great.
 NOBSE Study Bible Name List agrees with BDB and reads Yahweh Is Exalted.